 Ensure your workbench and hands are free of dust and moisture and well-grounded to prevent static discharge (don’t work on a carpet).
 Identify and unscrew the screws surrounding the GPU die first (marked in the image) before moving on to other screws.
 Some cards, like Nvidia’s RTX 30 series Founder’s Edition, might have a different method of removing the heatsink, so we recommend following a good tutorial online for this step.

 - Organize your screws

 Use a parts tray or organizer to ensure that you return a screw to its original location once done.
 Some screwdriver kits come with one, so make sure to use it.

 - Identify fan or RGB headers that may come in the way.

-Depending on your GPU model, there may be multiple RGB or fan headers, and some of these connections can prevent separation.
-Make sure to locate them from the side and disconnect them for easy separation.
+Depending on your GPU model, multiple RGB or fan headers may be used, and some of these connections can prevent separation.
+Locate them from the side and disconnect them for easy separation.

 - Separate the heatsink from the PCB